Time running out for missing Indonesian submarine as U.S. joins search

 Australia, India, Malaysia, Singapore and the United States have sent specialised ships or aircraft in response to Indonesian requests for assistance.

-The U.S. Defence Department is sending “airborne assets” to assist in the submarine search, a Pentagon spokesman said.
+The U.S. military is sending a P-8 Poseidon aircraft to assist in the submarine search.

+On Friday, the Pentagon said U.S. Defense Secretary Lloyd Austin had spoken with his Indonesian counterpart and offered additional support, which could include undersea search assets.

 White House national security adviser Jake Sullivan told Indonesian Foreign Minister Retno Marsudi on Thursday the “United States would do everything possible to support Indonesia’s search and rescue effort,” a spokeswoman said.